 How will the school ensure that my child will be included in all activities at school, after school clubs and on school trips?

-Pupils with SEN are encouraged to participate in all school activities.
-We make it a requirement that any independent provider of after-school clubs must cater for pupils with SEN. School trips are accompanied by a high ratio of adults to children.
+Pupils with SEND are encouraged to participate in all school activities.
+We make it a requirement that any independent provider of after-school clubs must cater for pupils with SEND.
+School trips are accompanied by a high ratio of adults to children.
 Specialist transport is engaged if necessary.
 Parents/carers are invited to accompany school trips and may be asked to plan visits with school staff.

 Starting or changing schools (Transitions)